- Buying backlinks to help rankings violates Google’s spam policies.

 For example, here’s a page about the best online casinos that’s thriving in organic search:

-If we take a look at its backlink profile in Ahrefs’ Site Explorer, it seems extremely likely to me that many of these links were bought:
+If we take a look at its backlink profile in Ahrefs’ Site Explorer, it seems extremely likely to me that many of these links were paid for:

-If you head over to Fiverr, you’ll find packages with thousands of backlinks for just a few dollars.
+Can they be had for less?
+Yes.
+Head over to Fiverr and you’ll find packages with thousands of backlinks for just a few dollars.

 But the reality is that these links are unlikely to improve rankings.